 SYNONYMOUS WITH ETHICAL SOURCING AND TRACEABILITY:

-The major source of teal sapphires, before its discovery in other parts of the world was in Montana USA.
+The major source of teal sapphires, before its discovery in other parts of the world, was in Montana USA.
 Due to the strict mining regulations imposed over every mining operation in the USA, teal sapphires sourced from Montana were the hallmark of an ideal, ethically sourced gemstone.
-When an abundance of teal sapphires were discovered in Australia, where most of the mining that takes place is mechanical mining, it was another testimony to their ethical sourcing.
+When an abundance of teal sapphires was discovered in Australia, where most of the mining that takes place is mechanical mining, it was another testimony to their ethical sourcing.

-|Australian teal sapphire|
+|Australian teal sapphire

 With a major portion of consumers trying to move away from diamonds that come from an unverifiable source, teal sapphires present a unique opportunity in terms of a gemstone that is not just unique in its aesthetics but also in its sourcing.
 It is interesting to note that while Africa has long held a bad reputation for unethically sourced” blood diamonds” and other gemstones, the major sources of teal sapphires are Gombe in Nigeria and IIkaka in Madagascar where the mines are family owned and artisanal, benefitting the local community economically, socially and culturally.

 For Navneet Gems and Minerals, we primarily source teal and mermaid sapphires from verified mines in Australia, ensuring that we receive proper documentation of every source.
-We also source from other mines like Montana, Nigeria and Madagascar which we have personally inspected and have made sure that they are devoid of local conflict, child labor and slavery.
+We also source from other mines like Montana, Nigeria, and Madagascar which we have personally inspected and have made sure that they are devoid of local conflict, child labor, and slavery.

 INEXPENSIVE 21ST CENTURY SAPPHIRE

-*(Please note that the above stated prices are average representations and vary from seller to seller.)
+*(Please note that the above-stated prices are average representations and vary from seller to seller.)

-A point to be noted here is that while mermaid sapphires are a subset of teal sapphires, their prices might be comparatively higher than their teal counterparts of a comparable size and quality.
+A point to be noted here is that while mermaid sapphires are a subset of teal sapphires, their prices might be comparatively higher than their teal counterparts of comparable size and quality.
 This is due to their rare 50-50 blue and green color composition.

-A stunning step cut oval 6.11 carat mermaid sapphire, Courtesy: Navneet Gems and Minerals
+A stunning step cut oval 6.11-carat mermaid sapphire, Courtesy: Navneet Gems and Minerals

 MERMAID SAPPHIRE PURCHASE GUIDE

 While purchasing wholesale teal blue-green sapphires, we recommend buying from a verified source like Navneet Gemstones who have been dealing with this stone exclusively, almost obsessively!
 If you have made a purchase and are doubtful about the nature and treatment of your stone, we recommend you check out with a reputable laboratory, regardless of the worth of the sapphire.
-A certification does two things: Gives you confidence in your purchase and gives you documentation for insurance or re-sale purposes.
+A certification does two things: Gives you confidence in your purchase and gives you documentation for insurance or resale purposes.

 Another pro-tip that we like to recommend is to appraise the gemstone for insurance purposes, as opposed to getting a certificate for the gemstone.
 Part of an appraisal process is the identification of the gemstone.

-|MERMAID SAPPHIRES – A 21st CENTURY SMART INVESTMENT|
+|MERMAID SAPPHIRES – A 21st CENTURY SMART INVESTMENT

 WHAT TO LOOK FOR WHEN YOU ARE BUYING MERMAID SAPPHIRES: